-After the drop/add period, faculty must contact the Registrar's Office when a student is attending class, but his/her name does not appear on the class roster.
+After the Add/Drop Period, faculty must contact the Registrar's Office when a student is attending class, but their name does not appear on the class roster.
 Faculty also need to report a student whose name continues to appear in the roster but is not attending class.
-A student may be added to a class after the add/drop period has ended with the permission of both the instructor and the Standards and Standing Committee.
+A student may be added to a class after the Add/Drop Period has ended with the permission of both the instructor and the Standards and Standing Committee.

-Any student who is unable, because of his/her religious beliefs, to attend classes or participate in any required activities related to the course shall be provided at no extra cost with an opportunity to make up any of these activities as long as it does not create an unreasonable burden on the faculty or the school.
-No adverse or prejudicial effects to the student shall result because of his/her use of these provisions.
+Any student who is unable, because of their religious beliefs, to attend classes or participate in any required activities related to the course shall be provided at no extra cost with an opportunity to make up any of these activities as long as it does not create an unreasonable burden on the faculty or the school.
+No adverse or prejudicial effects to the student shall result because of their use of these provisions.